Introduction to midPoint Query Language

 Value

-Value is usually a string literal, enclosed in double quotes.
-However, value may take various forms.
-For example, it may be a path of another item, e.g. in case when the query compares two items.
-The value may be also quite complex.
+Values are usually string literals enclosed in double quotes.
+However, values can take various forms.
+For example, a value may be a path to another item, e.g. when the query compares two items.

-The exact form of the value part of the filter depends on the operator and type of the value.
+In some cases, values may be complex.
+The exact form of the value part of the filter depends on the operator and the type of the value.

 The exact syntax of queries for values of different types is described in the following table: